danielabar/meblog/src/markdown/rails-slack-app-part5-slash-block-kit-response.md

 end
 ```

 Note that the `text` attribute of the `section` type can set to `mrkdwn`.
 In this case the `comments.size` value is wrapped in `*` so that it renders as bold in the Slack response.

-Putting this all together, we now see a nicely formatted response:
+Putting this all together, the app responds with a fully formatted list of comments as shown below:

 ![slack-app-comment-blocks-with-header.png](../images/slack-app-comment-blocks-with-header.png "slack-app-comment-blocks-with-header.png")

 ## Refactor

-While the current version of the code in the `/retro-discuss` handler works, there are also many problems with it:
+While the current version of the code in the `/retro-discuss` handler works, there are several issues:

-* It's way too long, triggering the Rubocop `Metrics/BlockLength` rule.
+* It's too long, triggering the Rubocop `Metrics/BlockLength` rule.
 * The verbose syntax of the Slack blocks mixed in with the business logic makes it difficult to understand what this code is actually doing.
 * There's no validation - for example, what if the user types in `/retro-discuss foo` or doesn't provide a category at all?
 In this case the app should reply with a helpful message letting the user know to provide a valid category.

-This will be resolved in a similar way to what was done in [Part 4 of this series]((../rails-slack-app-part4-action-modal-submission#refactor)): by introducing an interactor `DiscussRetrospective` to handle the validation and business logic, and a `SlackCommentBuilder` module for the responsibility of building the Slack blocks array.
+This will be resolved in a similar way to what was done in Part 4 of this series, which is to [introduce an interactor](../rails-slack-app-part4-action-modal-submission#refactor) `DiscussRetrospective` to handle the validation and business logic, and a `SlackCommentBuilder` module for the responsibility of building the Slack blocks array.

-Starting with the `SlackCommentBuilder` module, containing smaller methods to build each type of block we'll need and some methods that put them all together:
+Starting with the `SlackCommentBuilder` module.
+This contains smaller methods to build each type of block and some methods to put them all together:

 ```ruby
 # lib/slack_comment_builder.rb